microsoft/FluidFramework/build-tools/packages/build-cli/docs/check.md

 ## `flub check latestVersions VERSION PACKAGE_OR_RELEASE_GROUP`

 Determines if an input version matches a latest minor release version.
+Intended to be used in the Fluid Framework CI pipeline only.

 ```
 USAGE